 There are few things in life as invaluable as a country music-loving grandmother.
-She probably knows all the great country hits that have stood the test of time (from Nat King Cole and Louis Armstrong to Frank Sinatra and Elvis Presley) and can share the sort of grandparental wisdom The Judds sought in song.
-Numerous country singers grew up with a musically-inclined matriarch in the family, resulting in scads of memorable songs about grandma.
+She probably knows all the popular hits that have stood the test of time (from Nat King Cole and Louis Armstrong to Frank Sinatra and Elvis Presley) and can share the sort of grandparental wisdom The Judds sought in song.
+Numerous country singers grew up with a musically-inclined matriarch in the family, resulting in memorable songs about grandma for country playlists.

 The following ten songs exemplify reminiscing about a beloved grandmother.
-Some of these songs candidly explore the frailty of those relatives that seemed like ageless giants when we were kids, while others simply glorify the good ole days.
+Some of these songs candidly tell you something about the frailty of those relatives that seemed like ageless giants when we were kids, while others merely glorify the good ole days.

 The title track of Alabama's most commercially successful non-compilation album belongs on any list of grandma or grandpa songs.
 A memorable line in the chorus speaks of playing the same music enjoyed by an earlier generation, accurately describing the appeal of revisiting grandparents' love for down-home gospel and country songs.

-Few stars from the past 50 years match Gail Davies’ career accolades.
-This heart-warming, gorgeous tune tells the true story of how the sought-after session player, trailblazing producer, solo hit-maker and influential songwriter learned about roots music from her beloved grandmother.
+This heart-warming, gorgeous tune tells the true story of how a sought-after session player, trailblazing producer, solo hit-maker, and influential songwriter learned about roots music from her beloved grandmother.

 This nostalgic trip back to grandma's house brought even more down-home appeal to crossover megastar John Denver.
 It bolsters 1974's Back Home Again, one of his most country albums due to its throwback folk sound and lyrics.

-A powerful reference to grandma punctuates this trip down memory lane with grandpa.
+A firm reference to grandma punctuates this trip down slideshow lane with grandpa.
 As the narrator's grandfather describes a photo from the day he married grandma, it drives home how aging couples helped each other survive hard times.
 For similar sentiments from outside of country music, revisit Adele's "When We Were Young."

 Bill Withers defined the grandmother lover's soul song with "Grandma's Hands."
-The often-covered song entered the country and gospel spheres in one fell swoop in 2013 via a dream collaboration.
+The often-covered song entered the country and gospel spheres in one fell swoop in 2013 via this dream collaboration.

-Every grandchild who ever sang "Amazing Grace" on the front porch with their grandmother lived every heart-warming moment of this eulogy.
-This modern inclusion might elicit some eye-rolls, but Pickler’s best song truly ranks high among moving tributes to elderly role models.
+Every grandchild who sang "Amazing Grace" on the front porch with their grandmother lived every heart-warming moment of this eulogy.

 The first heartbreaking verse of Steve Wariner's 1998 tear-jerker tells of a little boy grasping the loss of his grandma.
 It reminds listeners of hard lessons learned when a grandparent passes away.
 The song doubles as a statement of faith, reassuring believers that death is not necessarily the end for loved ones.